How to Deal With Dandruff in Kids

 Dandruff is a common issue among kids that causes irritation and itching on the scalp.
-Kids generally play outdoors, making them more susceptible to dust and thus dandruff.
+Kids generally play outdoors, making them more susceptible to dust and dust-related skin issues, including dandruff.
+Parents might wonder if they can use an anti-dandruff shampoo and get rid of the flakes.
+But, dust is not the only reason why kids could get dandruff.
+In this article, we shall discuss what dandruff, its various causes, symptoms and treatment.
+Read on to know more.

-The small pieces of dead skin that are found in a person’s hair, which normally results in white flakes or even itchiness, is called dandruff.
-But in some rare cases, serious conditions such as seborrheic dermatitis may occur, in which inflammation of the scalp area happens.
+Dandruff is basically dead skin that is found on the scalp or in a person’s hair, which normally results in white flakes or even itchiness.
+But in some rare cases, serious conditions such as seborrheic dermatitis may occur, which could lead to inflammation of the scalp.

 Causes of Dandruff in Children

-- Improper shampooing: Sometimes when we shampoo our kids’ hair, dead skin cells which should have got rinsed, stay back due to improper washing of head.
-This causes accumulation of dead skin on our scalp, leading to dandruff.
+Sometimes when we shampoo our kids’ hair, dead skin cells, which should have gotten rinsed, stay back due to improper washing of the head.
+This causes accumulation of dead skin on the scalp, leading to dandruff.

-- Malnutrition: Malnutrition in kids is the most common reason for dandruff.
-Kids prefer to eat more of unhealthy snacks or junk food rather than a fully nutritious diet, leading to scalp itching or dandruff.
+Malnutrition in kids is the most common reason for dandruff.
+Kids prefer to eat more unhealthy snacks or junk food rather than a fully nutritious diet, leading to scalp itching or dandruff.

-- Malassezia: It is a yeast-like fungus, which, when growing rapidly, leads to disturbance in the natural growth of cells; this, in turn, leads to dandruff and scalp itching.
+It is a yeast-like fungus, which, when grows rapidly, leads to disturbance in the natural growth of cells.
+This, in turn, leads to dandruff and scalp itching.
 Certain illnesses or hormonal changes in kids generally is the cause of the emergence of such fungi.

-- Seborrhoeic Dermatitis: This disease is also known as eczema, which results in inflammation of the skin.
-This type of skin disorder does not go away that easily, but dandruff is a milder form of this condition in children, with less serious implications.
+This disease is also known as eczema, which results in inflammation of the skin.
+This type of skin disorder does not go away easily, but dandruff is a milder form of this condition in children, with less serious implications.

 Dandruff Signs and Symptoms in Children

-- Visible dry white flakes on your child’s scalp or outfits
+- Visible dry white flakes on your child’s scalp or outfit.

-- Presence of oily flakes in the scalp area
+- Presence of oily flakes on the scalp.

-In most cases, mild dandruff is what irritates your child and it doesn’t affect the scalp area much.
+In most cases, mild dandruff is what irritates your child, and it doesn’t affect the scalp area much.
 But in certain rare cases, like seborrheic dermatitis, eczema, Malassezia or psoriasis, the scalp area gets inflamed and turns red.
-In such cases, it becomes essential to consult a skin care specialist for effective relief for your kids.
+In such cases, it becomes essential to consult a skincare specialist for effective relief.

 Dandruff Treatment for Kids